Reviewing Texas Community Bancshares (TCBS) & Its Peers

-Texas Community Bancshares (NASDAQ:TCBS – Get Free Report) is one of 38 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare Texas Community Bancshares to related businesses based on the strength of its institutional ownership, analyst recommendations, risk, dividends, valuation, profitability and earnings.
+Texas Community Bancshares (NASDAQ:TCBS – Get Free Report) is one of 39 public companies in the “Savings institutions, except federal” industry, but how does it compare to its peers?
+We will compare Texas Community Bancshares to related companies based on the strength of its analyst recommendations, valuation, risk, institutional ownership, profitability, earnings and dividends.

-6.7% of Texas Community Bancshares shares are owned by institutional investors.
-Comparatively, 38.7% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
-19.0% of Texas Community Bancshares shares are owned by insiders.
-Comparatively, 8.0% of shares of all “Savings institutions, except federal” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Texas Community Bancshares has a beta of -0.04, indicating that its share price is 104% less volatile than the S&P 500.
+Comparatively, Texas Community Bancshares’ peers have a beta of 0.54, indicating that their average share price is 46% less volatile than the S&P 500.

-This table compares Texas Community Bancshares and its rivals’ net margins, return on equity and return on assets.
+This table compares Texas Community Bancshares and its peers gross revenue, earnings per share and valuation.

 |Texas Community Bancshares